bernie-skipole/indipydriver/docs/source/usage/logging.rst

 indipydriver.ipydriver - generates attached driver logs

-indipyclient - generates remote connection logs.
+iindipydriver.remotelink - generates remote connection logs.

-This last is because the indipyclient package is imported by indipydriver and is used to create the connections to remote servers.

 You could then add file handlers and set logging levels to each logger separately, giving you the capability to separately record driver and server traffic.